wp-plugins/mycurator/README.txt

 * Get It Bookmarklet allows you to discover content while browsing and add it to your training page for future curation.
 * Special Video curation features to find and embed videos directly into curated posts.
 * MyCurator finds articles in any language, and all posts are in the native language of your site.
-* Works with any RSS source of articles including Google alerts, blogs, news feeds and Twitter searches (follows embedded links).
+* Works with any RSS source of articles including Talkwalker alerts, blogs, news feeds and Twitter searches (follows embedded links).
 * Source It Bookmarklet to easily capture RSS feeds.
 * Selective Auto-Post capability uses AI process to deliver highly targeted, quality articles to your community.